patrickknabe/node-red-contrib-clock-generator/README.md

 # node-red-contrib-clock-generator

-A controlled clock generator for Node-RED that runs through the individual clock cycles with the set period duration.
+A controllable clock generator for Node-RED that runs through the individual clock cycles with the set period duration.

 Features: